From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Abstract

 Four canonical axioms formalise the framework: three grounded in standard physics (Wheeler's superspace, the derived fluctuation amplitude, and classical correspondence with general relativity) and one interpretive choice (epistemic probability).
 Physical time emerges as a monotone functional of the stochastic evolution.
 Within these axioms, the noise character, drift, covariance operator, and fluctuation amplitude are all uniquely determined by theorem (Appendix~D), yielding the superspace diffusion hypothesis:

 where all coefficients are non-parametric, first-principles consequences of the axioms.
-Coarse-graining of the superspace Fokker--Planck equation via the Mori--Zwanzig projection yields predictions for gravitational acceleration at galactic scales that are testable against kinematic data.
+An implication of the superspace diffusion hypothesis is that coarse-graining of the superspace Fokker--Planck equation via the Mori--Zwanzig projection yields predictions for gravitational acceleration at galactic scales that are testable against kinematic data.

 $^{*}$Corresponding author: \texttt{a.conradie@ucl.ac.uk}